Home | News | Features | Roulette Numbers: How Do They Work?

 Take a glance at the numbers on a roulette wheel.
 They seem to offer just a few dozen different possibilities for players.
 But what happens when you look deeper at the roulette board layout?
 You’ll find there are myriad bets and combinations to be enjoyed.

 This is roulette in a nutshell: a simple and accessible game with many interesting possibilities and permutations.
 It is this marriage of the simple and complex that makes the game so beloved by players at casinos the world over.
-Whether played amidst a buzzing crowd at a live casino, or simply when playing roulette online, it’s one of the most popular casino games in the world.
+Whether played amidst a buzzing crowd at a live casino or simply when playing roulette online, it’s one of the most popular casino games in the world.

 In short, there are few more iconic sights in a casino than the whirling red and black wheel at the roulette table.
 Let’s take a look at both the complex and the simple facets of this quintessential casino game.

-How many numbers are on a roulette wheel?
+How Many Numbers are on a Roulette Wheel?

 The answer to this question is another question: which roulette are we talking about?